Principle 4 - We need to encourage innovation internally

 Impact

 Traditional internal departments, including teams that build platforms, will need to re-think their approach to servicing their customers, the Stream Teams.
-To ensure that they are meeting their needs the internal departments will need to do discovery work to understand the needs of the Stream Teams, design work to identify and evaluate solutions and delivery work to iteratively deliver the new services.
+To ensure that they are meeting their needs the internal departments will need to do research work to understand the needs of the Stream Teams, design work to identify and evaluate solutions and delivery work to iteratively deliver the new services.
 In essence we need to encourage internal departments to "productise" their offerings and become Internal Product Teams.

 EVeryone always maintains that their services are too complex to be productised.
 But many examples exist from AWS to Design Systems to show that this is possible.
 The key is to start small and iterate.